PSI-Rockin/CorgiDS/README.md

 CorgiDS is incapable of automatically detecting what kind of save an arbitrary game uses.
 It is recommended to have save files corresponding with the game you want to test.

 Alternatively, you may use a save database.
 CorgiDS supports the AKAIO (AceKard All-In-One) savelist.bin.
 This is configured the same way the BIOS/firmware are.
-[Download savelist.bin here.](http://akaio.net/data/savelist.bin) Note that the database is outdated and will not work for newer DS games.
+[Download savelist.bin here.](http://akaio.net/data/savelist.bin) Note that the database is outdated and may not work for newer DS games.

 If neither of the above checks pass, CorgiDS defaults to a 1 MB FLASH save, under the assumption that newer games will rely on FLASH rather than EEPROM due to increased storage space.